Inspection Reports for

 Deficiencies (3)

-Failed to protect residents from all types of abuse including physical abuse between residents resulting in injury to resident #1.
+Failure to protect residents from abuse including physical altercations between residents resulting in injury.

-Failed to ensure the nursing home area is safe, easy to use, clean and comfortable for residents, staff and the public during construction and relocation of residents.
+Failure to ensure the nursing home area is safe, easy to use, clean, and comfortable for residents during construction and relocation.

 Report Facts